juanmcasillas/Fanashifter/README.md

 [Marek Towarek](https://github.com/HighPriest) send me a comment with very valuable info about connecting pedals to a CSL base.
 You can [read the comment here](https://github.com/juanmcasillas/Fanashifter/issues/1)

+The [Universal* Shifter Interface for Fanatec Wheelbase](https://www.diy-sim.com/guides/projects/item/universal-fanatec-shifter-interface) is a DIY project aiming to interface custom shifters using the fanatec base, with lots of info.
+Check it out also.